2025 Hamburg stabbing attack

 On 23 May 2025, a mass stabbing took place at the central train station of Hamburg, Germany.
 Eighteen people were wounded.
-Passersby subdued the suspect, a female German national, until the arrival of Hamburg Police.
-Police ruled out political or terrorist motives, and due to the suspect's history, they have strong reasons to believe that she was affected by mental illness.
+Passersby subdued the perpetrator, 39-year-old Lydia S., until the arrival of Hamburg Police.
+Police ruled out political or terrorist motives, and due to the perpetrator's history, they have strong reasons to believe that she was affected by mental illness.
+In January 2026, Lydia S. was found not criminally responsible due to schizophrenia and placed in indefinite holding at a forensic psychiatric facility.

 Background

 Hamburg Hauptbahnhof is the second-busiest train station in Europe, processing around half a million travellers each day.
 The attack occurred on a Friday evening, which are noted to be particularly crowded, more so than usual due to the beginning of Pentecost holiday season in Hamburg.

 The train station is considered a hotspot for violent crime and drug use.
 A ban on weapons and alcohol had been put in place around the train station in October 2023 and April 2024 respectively to prevent fights.
 As part of increased police activity, over 500 weapons, including 350 knives, were confiscated during person searches in 2024.
 Over 200 cameras were installed inside the station.
 Since spring 2023, the train station has been regularly patrolled by Quattro-Streifen (Quattro patrols), a formation of four officers from Federal Police, State Police, Deutsche Bahn security and Hochbahn security.
 Between 2023 and 2024, annual incidents of violence at the train station fell from 720 to 546 cases, but crimes involving knives increased from 12 to 23.